The Tapping Evidence Base

 Darby, D.W.
 (2002).
 The efficacy of Thought Field Therapy as a treatment modality for individuals diagnosed with blood-injection-injury phobia.
 Dissertation Abstracts International.

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Phobias · Other Physical Conditions

 Share this study